 How Can We Reintroduce Natural Materials Into Our Wardrobes?

 Whenever you buy anything new, ensure it’s made from natural materials.
-Check the label before you buy and refuse anything synthetic or anything that has been blended with something synthetic.
-Gradually, your wardrobe will comprise of natural materials rather than synthetics.
+Check the label before you buy, and refuse anything synthetic or anything that has been blended with something artificial.
+Gradually, your wardrobe will comprise natural materials rather than synthetics.